openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

     05  SUBORDINATE OCCURS n TIMES    PIC X(10).
 ```

-In this case, TABLE-NAME contains n SUBORDINATE item, each can contain up to 10 alphanumeric characters.
+In this case, TABLE-NAME contains n SUBORDINATE items, each can contain up to 10 alphanumeric characters.

-We can also nest multiple OCCURS elements to create table of additional dimensions, up to a limit of seven dimensions.
+We can also nest multiple OCCURS elements to create a table of additional dimensions, up to a limit of seven dimensions.
 Note the example below:

 ```
 01  PROGRAM-DETAILS.